Wim Jonk: Club career

 At Ajax, he merged into the squad easily, scoring six goals in his debut season.
-He helped Ajax to the 1992 UEFA Cup Final in which he scored to help them overcome Torino.
+He helped Ajax to the 1992 UEFA Cup Final, in which he scored to help them overcome Torino.

 He signed for Inter Milan in 1993 on a three-year deal.
-He was joined by compatriot Dennis Bergkamp who also joined from Ajax.
+He was joined by compatriot Dennis Bergkamp, who also joined from Ajax.
 He cost £3.3 million, and Bergkamp £7.1 million.
 He managed 54 appearances in two seasons and scored eight goals.
 He scored in a UEFA Cup Final again, this time as Inter won the 1994 final.

 When Bergkamp left Inter for Arsenal at the end of the 1994–95 season, Jonk felt that his opportunities were limited as he neared the age of 30, and he went back to the Netherlands to sign with PSV.

 For the 1998–99 season, Jonk went to join Sheffield Wednesday for a fee of £2.5 million, where he was a regular starter for the relegation-threatened side.
 He joined the team having been inspired by tales of the Premier League from his compatriots Jaap Stam and Arthur Numan.
-He was frequently injured, which caused the Wednesday fans to voice dissent about a clause in his contract which stipulated that he would automatically receive £7,500 per game which he would miss through injury.
+He was frequently injured, which caused the Wednesday fans to voice dissent about a clause in his contract which stipulated that he would automatically receive £7,500 per game, which he would miss through injury.
 He barely played in the 2000–01 season, the last of his contract, due to a groin injury, but he said in May 2001 that he wanted to return to playing.

 International career

-Jonk made his debut for the Dutch national team in a 3–2 win in a friendly against Austria on 27 May 1992.
+Jonk made his debut for the Dutch national team as substitute, coming on in the 75th minute for Richard Witschge.
+The end result was a 3–2 win in a friendly match against Austria on 27 May 1992.
+Jonk was also selected in his debut year as an international for UEFA Euro 1992.
+In his only game, in the first group match against Scotland, Jonk came on for Jan Wouters in the 54th minute; they won the match 1-0.

-At the 1994 FIFA World Cup in the United States, Jonk represented Dick Advocaat's Dutch team.
+At the 1994 FIFA World Cup in the United States, Jonk was part of Dick Advocaat's Dutch team.
 He scored the equaliser in a 2–1 group win over Saudi Arabia, and another long-range goal in a win against the Republic of Ireland in the last 16.

 While at PSV, Jonk was selected by Guus Hiddink for the 1998 FIFA World Cup in France, after being overlooked for UEFA Euro 1996.
 He played five out of seven games as the team came fourth.

 With the appointment of Frank Rijkaard as the new manager after the 1998 World Cup, Jonk played only once more for the Netherlands in a friendly against Denmark on 18 August 1999.
 He finished his international career on 49 caps and 11 goals.